Reinventing the broadcast stalwart for the digital age

 PBS NewsHour is one of the mainstays of America's political press.
 Since its inception as the MacNeil/Lehrer Report during the Watergate hearings in 1975, it’s delivered some of the best news, analysis and insight into Washington politics.
 Millions of Americans tune in each day to its unique non-commercial format.
 In a media landscape characterized by mistrust and division, PBS NewsHour stands out as a standard bearer of quality, accuracy and fairness.
 We worked with the NewsHour’s team over several months to re-build and re-imagine their platform and build a new digital home.

-The design challenge for the NewsHour was to upgrade the site’s overall aesthetic without scrapping the character that viewers have come to know and trust.
+The challenge for the NewsHour website (our first project together, before the elections work) was to upgrade its overall aesthetic without scrapping the character that viewers have come to know and trust.
 The site features compelling displays of NewsHour’s daily journalism as well as collections of in-depth reporting, from their recent “America Addicted” series on the opioid crisis to long-term coverage of the “Desperate Journey” refugees and migrants are facing in Europe and Africa.

 We created new formats that clearly separate news from opinion and commentary, and make it easier to find the PBS NewsHour stories from the broadcast.
 We worked to package content in more meaningful ways and help users gain a deeper understanding of the issue and make connections between news stories.

 Video is vital to the NewsHour.
 The site now features a new live video collection, site-wide notifications and an always-present live video status driven by a steady stream of speeches, news briefings, Congressional hearings while making NewsHour’s nightly broadcast easily accessible from every page.